A simple, classic side-dish, bringing back all the retro feels. Mashed rutabaga with chives and nutmeg is prefect for the holiday table.

 rutabaga, rutabaga, rutabaga - it's a fun word to type

 Rutabagas are plentiful this time of year and cheap!
-One average sized rutabaga will make enough veg for a crowd, which is probably why they show up next the thanksgiving turkey.
+One average-sized rutabaga will make enough veg for a crowd, which is probably why they show up next the Thanksgiving turkey.
 I'm speculating of course.
-But since they look so unspectacular fresh off the turnip truck , I do wonder how it came to be my mom's go-to side dish.
+This was my mom's go-to holiday side-dish.

 Speaking of turnips and trucks, a little Gavin art for weekend....

-Hairy knuckles and forearms aside - clearly not meant to be mine but some burly dude that chops turnips - I've never seen a better turnip.
+Hairy knuckles and forearms aside - I've never seen a better turnip.

 I like this mash on the chunky side.
-It feels more substantial that way, but if you want a smoother purée use a food processor and pulse the cooked vegetable until smooth.
-Just be sure to mix the chives in after you have run it through the food processor though, otherwise you might end up with green rutabaga.
-And that would be just weird.
+It feels more substantial that way, but if you want a smoother purรฉe use a food processor and pulse the cooked vegetable until smooth.

 Rutabagas usually come covered in wax and trimmed of roots and stems.
 The are actually fairly easy to peel, and will cut easily into chunks.
 Not nearly as scary as a butternut.
 I find using a sharp paring knife like you are peeling an over-sized apple is the easiest way to remove the outer layer.